openoms/bitcoin-tutorials/joinmarket/README.md

 `$ tmux`
 * Work in the terminal as described above.
 Find a basic introduction at https://www.ocf.berkeley.edu/~ckuehl/tmux/
-* If the terminal is disconnected the processes in tmux keep running (as it is running the Blitz) and can be reopened
+* If the terminal is disconnected the processes in tmux keep running (as it is running on the Blitz) and can be returned to
 * when logged in after a disconnection run:
 `$ tmux a`
 to pick up where left off

 ### Resources:
 * Latest codebase: https://github.com/JoinMarket-Org/joinmarket-clientserver